 Fair value is the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.
-The fair value rear value a one price that whom or received to sen an asset or paid to desirve a natural m an orderly transaction to well the asset or transfer the liability takes place either:
+The fair value measurement is based on the presumption that the transaction to sell the asset or transfer the liability takes place either:

-In the principal market for the asset or liability, or

-In the absence of a principal market, in the most advantageous market for the asset or liability accessible to the Company.
+- ► In the principal market for the asset or liability, or - ▶ In the absence of a principal market, in the most advantageous market for the asset or liability accessible to the Company.